Drawing regions of interest (ROIs) is a frequent task within QuPath. Uses include:

 The former is better if you might want to edit the polygon later, but dragging vertices to different places.
 The latter if better if you have a steady hand and want to draw a more detailed region.
 It’s possible to switch while drawing the same region.

-In both cases, the ROI is finished by double-clicking on the image at the location where the final point should be.
+If you start a polygon by clicking and dragging, then the polygon is complete when the mouse button is released.
+Otherwise, the ROI is finished by double-clicking on the image at the location where the final point should be.

 The Brush tool is probably the drawing tool I use the most for annotating regions.
 The idea is simple: it each click of the brush selects a small circle, but by dragging the mouse across the image then a region is ‘painted’ that way.